 Amy joined Connections Tutoring in the Spring of 2017.
 She received her bachelor degree in elementary education and a master of education from Xavier University.
-Amy is in the process of earning her Clinical PhD while working full-time at Cincinnati Children’s Hospital in the Reading Literacy Discovery Center.
-In Amy’s free time, she enjoys reading, cooking, Pilates and exploring new places.
-Amy has even been on a Safari TWICE in Africa!
+Currently, Amy is working full-time at Cincinnati Children’s Hospital in the Reading and Literacy Discovery center.
+In Amy’s free time, she enjoys reading, cooking, Pilates, and exploring new places.
+Amy has even been on a Safari TWICE in Afrcia!

 Connie obtained her Bachelor of Arts in Education from Morehead State University and her Kindergarten/Elementary Education endorsement from Miami University and the University of Cincinnati.
 At the time of her retirement in 2014, Connie had tallied 30+ years in the classroom with a majority of her teaching time spent on teaching Reading/Literature.
 In addition, Connie has a wide variety of individual private tutoring experiences under her belt.
 Currently, Connie spends her time substitute teaching as an instructional aide for 7th and 8th grade students.

 During her free time, Connie likes to reading, taking walks with her walking club, visiting her condo in Florida and spending quality time with her grandsons and family.

 Kirsten began tutoring for Connections in the Spring of 2017 while working towards her bachelors degree in biomedical engineering from the University of Cincinnati.
 Kirsten provides support in all math concepts, biology, and English.
 In her free time, Kirsten enjoys swimming, baking, and writing.